CushionCatch: A Compliant Catching Mechanism for Mobile Manipulators via Combined Optimization and Learning: EXPERIMENTS

 \subsection{Real-World Scenarios}

 As shown in Fig. \ref{physical}, a real-world experiment is conducted on a mobile manipulator.
-We use a C-100 differential mobile base($n_b$ = 2) and a franka panda manipulator($n_m$ = 7), interfacing with the robot through ROS Noetic.
+We use a C-100 differential mobile base ($n_b$ = 2) and a franka panda manipulator ($n_m$ = 7), interfacing with the robot through ROS Noetic.
 NOKOV motion capture provides position and velocity measurements, which are used for both ball state estimation and mobile base state tracking.
-We use a standard tennis ball fitted with a reflective strip for tracking purposes.
-When a human hand throws the ball, a Kalman filter models the ball’s dynamics using feedback from the initial frames and updates the model in the subsequent few frames.
+We use a standard tennis ball with a reflective strip (diameter: 6.8 cm, mass: 60.3 g) for tracking purposes, along with an inelastic mesh bag as the container which would not weaken the impact.
+Due to the coupling effects of differential wheel steering, our high-level planner considers only the combined motion $q_1$ and restricts the differential motion $q_0$ to 0 to achieve more accurate tracking in the PRC.
+When a human hand throws the ball, a Kalman filter models the ball’s dynamics using the initial frames and updates the model in the subsequent few frames.
 This model is then used to predict the ball’s trajectory over the next 1.5s.
-Notably, due to the coupling effects of differential wheel steering, our high-level planner considers only the combined motion $q_1$ and restricts the differential motion $q_0$ to 0 to achieve more accurate tracking in the PRC.
-We conducted a total of 100 hand-throwing experiments.
-However, due to inaccuracies in hand throwing, 19 attempts clearly fell outside the robot's capture range.
-Out of the remaining 81 valid throws, the robot successfully captured the ball 75 times, resulting in a success rate of 92.59\%, without any collision.
-The failure occurred because noise in the capture system caused a discrepancy between the filter's estimated state and the actual state, leading to deviations in the predicted trajectory.
-In related systems \cite{5651175, Dong2020}, large-scale data simulations were not conducted, yet we still outperformed them in real-world experiments.
-Additionally, we incorporated compliant behavior, making the system safer and more relevant.
+After that, the High-Level planner, PRE planner, and network inference will be executed sequentially, and each will only be executed once.
+It is worth noting that we tested the delay in ROS master-slave communication and the robot's velocity control startup time.
+This delay was accounted for by sending the POC planning command in advance, allowing the robot to start the POC planning right around the time of the catch.